awsdocs/amazon-sqs-developer-guide/doc_source/FIFO-queues.md

 Amazon SNS isn't currently compatible with FIFO queues\.
 The name of a FIFO queue must end with the `.fifo` suffix\.
 The suffix counts towards the 80\-character queue name quota\.
 To determine whether a queue is [FIFO](#FIFO-queues), you can check whether the queue name ends with the suffix\.

+For information about how to create and configure standard queues using the Amazon SQS console, see [Creating an Amazon SQS queue \(console\)](sqs-configure-create-queue.md)\.
+For Java examples, see [Amazon SQS Java SDK examples](sqs-java-tutorials.md)\.

 For quotas related to FIFO queues, see [Quotas related to queues](sqs-quotas.md#quotas-queues)\.

-For best practices of working with FIFO queues, see [Additional recommendations for Amazon SQS FIFO queues ](sqs-additional-fifo-queue-recommendations.md) and [Recommendations for Amazon SQS Standard and FIFO \(First\-In\-First\-Out\) queues ](sqs-standard-fifo-queue-best-practices.md)\.
+For best practices of working with FIFO queues, see [Additional recommendations for Amazon SQS FIFO queues](sqs-best-practices.md#sqs-additional-fifo-queue-recommendations) and [Recommendations for Amazon SQS Standard and FIFO \(First\-In\-First\-Out\) queues](sqs-best-practices.md#sqs-standard-fifo-queue-best-practices)\.

 For information about compatibility of clients and services with FIFO queues, see [Compatibility](#FIFO-compatibility)\.